Changissnz/it_has_been_cold/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 The man behind the necessarily multinational artificial intelligence revolution, Alexander Wang!
-From the seven seas to Shanghai to the American West Coast, this AI revoluton would have never begun without him!
+From the seven seas to Shanghai to the American West Coast, this AI revolution would have never begun without him!

 <img width="1656" height="750" alt="Screenshot 2025-12-06 131305" src="https://github.com/user-attachments/assets/638bb00e-32e6-4ba1-a877-1a6e6c42d74a" />